TAIFA-FIALA/taifa-fiala/docs/MVP_IMPLEMENTATION_COMPLETE.md

 ## 🎉 Congratulations!

 You now have a **fully functional 3-method data importation MVP** that:
-- Collects funding opportunities from multiple sources
+- Collects intelligence feed from multiple sources
 - Provides user-friendly interfaces for different use cases
 - Maintains data quality through validation
 - Feeds into a unified database for analysis and display